Inpatient Rehab Program in Arizona

-Inpatient rehab, sometimes called residential treatment, is a setting designed to provide education, skills training, and comprehensive therapy for people who are struggling with drug or alcohol abuse.
+Inpatient rehab is a setting designed to provide education, skills training, and comprehensive therapy for people who are struggling with drug or alcohol use.
 In many cases, you stay at a rehab facility 24/7.

 Many inpatient rehab centers offer a comfortable, supportive atmosphere geared towards recovery.
 Some centers, like Pinnacle Peak Recovery in Scottsdale, Arizona, even have a resort-like setting with luxury amenities, scenic views, access to fitness classes, and adventure opportunities.
-In addition, your privacy and confidentiality are major priorities for the center.
+Your privacy and confidentiality are major priorities for the center.
 Getting treatment shouldn’t be something you are ashamed of, but many people prefer to keep their personal information private during their stay.

 You may be wondering if you need to stay at a facility all day and night.
 For some, home life is a major trigger to drug and alcohol use.
 The constant exposure to people and places that trigger or enable your addictive behaviors can easily keep you from getting a solid footing in your recovery.

-Is Inpatient Drug Rehab Right for Me?
+Is Inpatient Rehab Right for Me?

-How do you know if inpatient drug rehab is right for you or your loved one?
+How do you know if inpatient alcohol/drug rehab is right for you or your loved one?
 In many cases, you can talk to a specially trained intake counselor before deciding on any program.
 The counselor will take the time to listen to your story, struggles, and goals for treatment without judging or lecturing you.

 During a routine assessment, you may find that some situations make inpatient rehab an excellent option.
 These can include:

-- Severe drug or alcohol use: If you abuse drugs or alcohol for a long time or use them excessively, even to the point where your life may be in immediate danger, rehab can help manage the taxing withdrawal symptoms.
+- Severe drug or alcohol use: If you use drugs or alcohol for a long time or use them excessively, even to the point where your life may be in immediate danger, rehab can help manage the taxing withdrawal symptoms.
 It can also be a fine place to start the process of positive change.

-- Chaotic home life: Living with other drugs or alcohol users or having an unstable home environment can sabotage your treatment.
+- Chaotic home life: Living with other drug or alcohol users or having an unstable home environment can sabotage your treatment.
 Time away can help you regroup and refocus your attention on living a better life.

 - Not responding to lower levels of care: If you attempt outpatient or intensive outpatient programs but find it difficult to maintain sobriety while at home, rehab can give you the added support you need to find success.